-As you scout for the most cost-effective way of transmitting files with your business units and trading partners, among the many solutions that will likely stand out are free FTP servers.
-Most of these sofware applications are already bundled (or readily available through repositories) in operating systems like Linux, older versions of Mac OS X, and even Windows, so they likely don't require additional costs ... or so it seems.
+As you scout for the most cost-effective way of transmitting files with your business units and trading partners, among the many file sharing solutions that will likely stand out are free FTP servers.
+Most of these software applications are already bundled (or readily available through repositories) in operating systems like Linux, Mac OS X and Microsoft Windows, so they likely don't require additional costs ... or so it seems.

 When you operate on a tight IT budget, costs mean everything.
 And because these free FTP servers are readily available and, more importantly, require zero upfront costs, they become very attractive from a financial standpoint.
 However, if you take a closer look at the total cost of ownership (TCO) of these solutions, they're really not as affordable as they initially appear.

-The problem is, when organizations see the 'free' price tag of these FTP servers, many of them immediately jump in, pick what they think is the best and deploy it on their network; only to discover later on that it's actually more expensive in the long run, especially for ad hoc transfers.
-Worse, you normally realize the mistake after you've already gone through all the trouble of setting up, integrating, and even transfer a couple of files with it.
-So, when you reach that point, you're then forced to either continue using it (in spite of the associated costs) or go back to the drawing board.
+The problem is, when organizations see the 'free' price tag of these FTP servers, many of them immediately jump in, pick what they think is the best option and deploy it on their network, only to discover later on that it's more expensive in the long run, especially for ad hoc transfers.
+Worse, you normally realize the mistake after you've already gone through the trouble of setting up, integrating and transferring a couple of large files with it.
+When you reach that point, you're forced to either continue using it (in spite of the associated costs) or go back to the drawing board.

-In this article, we point out the major hidden costs of free FTP servers that you might not be aware of and help you avoid the mistakes other businesses have made.
+In this article, we point out the major hidden costs of free file transfer software so you can avoid the mistakes other businesses have made.

-Aside from a few exceptions, many of these free FTP servers only provide basic documentation for installation and deployment.
+Aside from a few exceptions, free FTP server software only provides basic documentation for installation and deployment.
 If you need additional information for setting up the server in more specialized configurations (like deploying it behind a DMZ, building a high availability cluster, or adding security functionality) you'll need to scour the web to get that information.
 That's going to require a great deal of time.

-That's not yet counting additional time for integrating the server into your business processes, which usually requires sophisticated scripts to automate tasks.
+That's also not counting additional time integrating the server into your business processes, which usually requires sophisticated scripts to automate tasks.
 The time and skill needed to fully deploy an FTP server for enterprise use can be substantial.

-If your undersized IT department or one-man IT guy is already overloaded with other administrative and firefighting tasks, this exercise could cost you precious man hours and compromise other business-impacting tasks.
+If your undersized IT department or one-person IT team is already overloaded with other administrative and firefighting tasks, this exercise could cost you precious hours and compromise other business-impacting tasks.
 Worse, if your server admin lacks script-writing skills, you could be forced to hire a third party to help you out.

 If you're encountering a business-critical issue (as most file transfer-related issues go), we're pretty sure you'd want to resolve the issue right away and would prefer support services with much quicker response times, like say within the day or within the hour.

-In some cases, you might want to talk to a support engineer over the phone to explain your problem more thoroughly or, better yet, get into a screen sharing session over Webex or GoToMeeting.
-Sometimes, you might also want assistance during weekends or during the Holidays.
+In some cases, you might want to talk to a support engineer over the phone to explain your problem more thoroughly or, better yet, get into a screen sharing session.
+Sometimes, you might also want assistance during weekends or during the holidays.
 If you're using a free FTP server, there's practically zero chance you can get this level of support.

-This, in turn, can lead to lost opportunities and discontent not only for your organization, but also for your trading partners and their own trading partners, especially if you're part of a supply chain.
-And if these disruptions happen frequently or over extended periods, they could eventually damage business relationships.
-You certainly can't afford that to happen.
+This, in turn, can lead to lost opportunities and frustration not only for your organization, but also for your trading partners and their own trading partners, especially if you're part of a supply chain.
+And if these disruptions happen frequently or over extended periods, they could damage business relationships.

-The advantage of commerical or proprietary file transfer solutions is that, if you require more advanced support services (like 24/7 support) to help you deal with business-critical issues, those options are readily available.
+The advantage of commercial or proprietary file transfer solutions is that, if you require more advanced support services (like 24/7 support) to help you deal with business-critical issues, those options are readily available.

 Most of these free FTP servers have only one function.
-That is, to transfer files from point A to point B. But in the enterprise world, where information exchanges can include sensitive data, file transfer requirements are normally much more stringent.
+That is, to transfer files from point A to point B. But in the enterprise world, where information exchanges include sensitive data, requirements for file transfer processes are much more stringent.
 At the minimum, you'll need security features like:

-- Encryption - to preserve data confidentiality while at rest (stored on the server) or in motion (while traversing the network).
+- Encryption to preserve data confidentiality while at rest (stored on the server) or in motion (while traversing the network).
 For example, support for TLS/SSL and SSH

-- Dynamic blocking of IP or user account - to block clients after too many failed login attempts and prevent hackers from brute forcing their way into the server.
+- Dynamic blocking of IPs or user accounts after too many failed login attempts to prevent hackers from brute forcing their way into the server

-- Implementing strong password policies - to prevent unauthorized access, particularly via brute force attacks.
+- Strong password policies to prevent unauthorized access, particularly via brute force attacks

 Ordinary FTP servers are not equipped with these features.
 And so, in order to secure your data transfers, you'll need to acquire security solutions that you can integrate with your FTP server.
 Some of these solutions might have to be purchased.
 In addition, if you don't have the in-house talent, you'll likely need to hire a third party systems integrator.
-Again, more additional costs.
+Again resulting in more additional costs.

 The security deficiencies of FTP can be a hindrance to your regulatory compliance endeavors.
-Unlike secure file transfer protocols like SFTP or FTPS, FTP lacks built-in security functions needed for regulatory compliance.
-If you review the data transfer-related requirements of regulations like PCI DSS or HIPAA, you'll realize that FTP servers fail to meet many of these requirements.
+Unlike secure file transfer protocols (SFTP or FTPS), FTP lacks built-in data security functions needed for regulatory compliance.
+If you review the data transfer-related requirements of regulations like PCI DSS or HIPAA, you'll realize that FTP clients fail to meet many of these requirements.

-So, to avoid regulatory penalties, you might have to replace your FTP server with a more secure alternative, like say an SFTP server.
-But what if you've already invested so much in setting up and integrating your FTP server?
-Well, you've got a couple of options.
+To avoid regulatory penalties, you might have to replace your FTP client with a more secure alternative, like a SFTP server.
+But what if you've already invested a lot in setting up and integrating your FTP server?
+Well, you've got a couple of options:

-- You could incorporate security solutions as discussed in the previous section, or
+- You could incorporate security solutions as discussed in the previous section

 - You could limit the use of FTP to data transfers that don't involve protected information and then employ a more secure solution like a SFTP server for file transfers that are considered in-scope of the regulation.